amoheric/Introduction-to-Programming/Web Developing From Scratch(HTML5,CSS,JavaScript)/README for Amoh Eric Café Latte Web.txt

 How to View:

 - The project is hosted on GitHub.
-HTML and CSS files can be viewed and downloaded from [GitHub repository link].
+HTML and CSS files can be viewed and downloaded from https://github.com/amoheric/Introduction-to-Programming/blob/main/Web%20Developing%20From%20Scratch(HTML5%2CCSS%2CJavaScript)/coffe%20shop.html.
-- Use the GitHub HTML previewer to view the page live: [Link to GitHub HTML previewer with your project].
+- Use the GitHub HTML previewer to view the page live: [https://htmlpreview.github.io/] https://htmlpreview.github.io/?https://github.com/amoheric/Introduction-to-Programming/blob/main/Web%20Developing%20From%20Scratch(HTML5%2CCSS%2CJavaScript)/coffe%20shop.html.

 Validation: